Dog bite victim resources ::

 On April 28, 2007, Anthony Solesky's son and two other boys were attacked by a loose pit bull.
 Anthony's son suffered life-altering injuries in the incident (watch the powerful 911 call here).
 "Dangerous by Default" is a first hand account by Anthony about the attack and its aftermath.
 In a raw, powerful voice, Anthony leads readers through his son's painful ordeal, the court case, and the community upheaval and healing that followed.

 On Behalf of Innocents

-Following a deadly attack by two pit bulls on November 5, 1992 while walking in a public park, Caress Garten tells her story of survival.
+Following a near fatal attack by two pit bulls on November 5, 1992 while walking in a public park, Caress Garten tells her story of survival.
 Each step guided her toward the mission to change the law and hold irresponsible owners accountable for vicious dogs.
 In 1993, and on behalf of Garten's efforts, the State of Indiana passed Indiana Code § 15-20-1-4, which criminally penalizes owners of vicious dogs.

 The 100 Silliest Things People Say About Dogs